drmingdrmer/homefolder/README.md

 Copy a remote file or directory

 * **mkdir** &lt;REMOTE_DIR&gt;
-Create a remote directory on DropBox
+Create a remote directory on Dropbox

 * **list** [REMOTE_DIR]
 List the contents of the remote Dropbox folder

+* **monitor** [REMOTE_DIR] [TIMEOUT]
+Monitor the remote Dropbox folder for changes.
+If timeout is specified, at the first change event the function will return.

 * **share** &lt;REMOTE_FILE&gt;
 Get a public share link for the specified file or directory